 People want to shop smart when purchasing a new car.
-They consider their budget, the price of the vehicle, the mileage and fuel efficiency.
-But not everyone thinks of the premium they will have to pay to insure the vehicle.
+They consider their budget, the price of the vehicle, number of miles they expect to drive and fuel efficiency.
+But not everyone considers the premium they will have to pay to insure the vehicle.
 While it might seem like a good idea to take advantage of a great deal on a new vehicle, not all cars are cheap to insure.
-Bankrate pulled car insurance rates for the most popular car models of 2020 to determine the cheapest cars to insure.
+Bankrate assessed auto insurance rates for the most popular car models of 2020 to determine the cheapest cars to insure.

 Top 10 cars with the cheapest car insurance

-While a cheaper car will not guarantee lower insurance premiums, there are affordable cars that are also affordable to insure.
+While a cheaper car will not guarantee lower insurance premiums, there are affordable vehicle that are also affordable to insure.
 By comparing the top-selling models of 2020, Bankrate found the Subaru Outback to be the cheapest for minimum coverage at only $510 and $1,475 for full coverage.
-Close on its heels is the Honda CR-V at an annual premium of $527 for minimum coverage and $1,366 for comprehensive coverage.
+Close on its heels is the Honda CR-V at an annual premium of $527 for minimum coverage and $1,366 with full coverage, including optional comprehensive and collision.
 These sport utility vehicles have been a customer favorite for years due to their seating capacity and fuel efficiency.

 Cars to avoid for cheap insurance

-While price isn’t everything, budget cars with high safety ratings and low claim filing rates usually offer the cheapest insurance premium.
+While price isn’t everything, budget vehicles with high safety ratings and low claim-filing rates usually offer the cheapest auto insurance premium.
 Expensive sports and luxury cars are costly to own and typically come with the highest annual premiums.
-A Honda CR-V will always be cheaper to own and insure than a Lamborghini or a Porsche.
+A Honda CR-V compact SUV will always be cheaper to own and insure than high-end luxury vehicles such as a Lamborghini or a Porsche.

 It is best to avoid the following kinds of vehicles to save on auto insurance: